RedX1000/OpenLogger/README.md

     * In the event that a capture is auto-triggered due to this, roll it back in the [History menu](#history-rollback) <br><br>

 * ### This plugin stores data using `localStorage` within Alt1, therefore it can remember all of the loot you have gotten between sessions unless it is cleared.
 To access it:
-    1. Right click the plugin anywhere
+&emsp;&emsp;&emsp;1\.
+Right click the plugin anywhere <br>
-    2. Click "Inspect element"
+&emsp;&emsp;&emsp;2\.
+Click "Inspect element" <br>
-    3. Click the "Application" tab
+&emsp;&emsp;&emsp;3\.
+Click the "Application" tab <br>
-    4. On the left-hand side, under "Storage", click "Local Storage"
+&emsp;&emsp;&emsp;4\.
+On the left-hand side, under "Storage", click "Local Storage" <br>
-    6. Click the link under "Local Storage"
+&emsp;&emsp;&emsp;5\.
+Click the link under "Local Storage" <br>

     * To Clear `localStorage` completely it can be done in one of two ways:
         * Select "Completely Reset OpenLogger" in the Clear Options Menu and select        "Reset Everything" (Easiest best choice).
         * Right click the link under Local Storage and select "Clear". <br><br>

 * ### OpenLogger can be stretched out widthwise to display more of the loot in its display, as the top is flexy:<br>![OpenLogger Wide](/dist/images/OpenLogger%20Wide.png "OpenLogger Wide") <br><br>

 ## Potential or planned updates
-* Better legacy interface support.
-I don't test with it much.
+* Better legacy interface support; I don't test with it much.
 Legacy interface can log clues and perform lag detection checks, but I do not have a reroll window detection set for legacy mode, and I would need to iron out any bugs or kinks that appear.
 Use at your own risk.
 * Allowing the user to deposit or withdraw a reward or value into or out of `localStorage` directly in case of a misread.
 * Allowing download of last clue reward captured. <br><br>

 ## Special thanks
-* Skillbert for creating Alt1 and providing the tools and libraries to create third-party applications.
+* Skillbert, for creating Alt1 and providing the tools and libraries to create third-party applications.
-* Dala/Daladen for not only providing me with an insight into how the Summit Clue Logger worked to help write OpenLogger and for general web dev help, but also for providing all of the reference images for image comparison.
+* Dala/Daladen, for not only providing me with an insight into how the Summit Clue Logger worked to help write OpenLogger and for general web dev help, but also for providing all of the reference images for image comparison.
 Could not have done this project without those images.
-* Athabastyx for the technical help and Javascript insight.
+* Athabastyx, for the technical help and Javascript insight.
 This is my first JS/TS project and Atha helped a lot with helping me understand new functions, libraries, and how to optimize things better.
 * All the people I've reached out to and have provided help regarding JS/TS and Alt1 plugin questions through the [Runeapps Discord channel](https://discord.com/invite/G3SbcS8) and DMs.
 * The [Clue Chaser Discord channel](https://discord.gg/cluechasers) for the near-endless amounts of clue reward screenshots to test on.
 * Everyone reaching out to report bugs and make suggestions. <br><br>